 Bonus tip: if you’re worried about crumbs, freeze the cake for about 30 minutes before frosting to prevent the buttercream from getting crumbs in it.
 I personally don’t worry about it but if you want a cleaner cake, this is the way!

-Here are just a few fun ways to decorate this cake:
+Here are just a few fun ways to decorate this lemon strawberry layer cake:

 - Top with whole or sliced strawberries and lemon slices.
 Sliced strawberries will leak a bit, so add them right before serving.